Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 - Naturally Occurring Asbestos

-If a project requires acquisition of new right of way, structure modification or demolition, or includes excavation, an ISA is necessary.
+If a project requires acquisition of new right of way, structure modification or demolition, excavation, or the initial project screening identifies that high or medium risk properties are present, an ISA is required.
 A summary of the information in the ISA is included in the PEAR prepared as part of the PID for projects on the SHS.

-The industry standard for preparing an ISA is found in the American Society for Testing and Materials (ASTM) Standard E1527-05 "Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process" (NOTE: ASTM standards are only available by purchase through ASTM ).
-Local agencies managing projects on the SHS follow the ASTM E1527-05 standard.
-It is also strongly recommended that local agencies managing projects off the SHS follow ASTM E1527-05.
+The industry standard for preparing an ISA is found in the American Society for Testing and Materials (ASTM) Standard E1527-13 "Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process" (Note: ASTM standards are only available by purchase through ASTM and the HQ Caltrans library has the most up-to-date ASTM standards).
+Local agencies managing projects on the SHS follow the ASTM E1527-13 standard.
+It is also strongly recommended that local agencies managing projects off the SHS follow ASTM E1527-13.
 Local agencies will use the information gathered in the ISA to answer questions pertaining to hazardous materials on the PES form (See Local Assistance Procedures Manual Forms, Chapter 6).
-Requirements for ISA's performed or managed by Department DHWTS are outlined in the Caltrans Initial Site Assessment Guidance Document found on the Department's internal website.
-(NOTE: Since this guidance is only for projects prepared by Department staff, the internal website is only accessible inside the Department firewall.
-Others should follow the ASTM E1527-05 standard).

 ISA activities generally include the following: